theuerc/Website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/install.md

   import CloudPlatformToggle from "$lib/components/docs/cloud-platform-toggle.svelte";
 </script>

 Congratulations.
 You have set up your cluster.
 Now, you are ready to install Gitpod.
-Follow the instructions of [step 4 of the Getting Started Guide](../getting-started#step-4-install-gitpod).
+Follow the instructions in the [installation guide](../installing-gitpod#install-gitpod).

 <CloudPlatformToggle id="cloud-platform-toggle-install">
 <div slot="gcp">